lisakaunitz/Lisa-Kaunitz-Projects/README.md

 Final .Rmd File:

 199Research.Rmd is the file that was used to carry out all exploratory data and analysis.
 It was made for reproducibility of the research.

+199Research.html is the html file rendered from the final .Rmd